tedchao/ColorfulCurves/README.md

 ## Installation

+You can install dependencies using either `conda` or `pip`.

+### Conda

 Install [Anaconda](https://www.anaconda.com/products/individual) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
 (Miniconda is faster to install.)
 Choose the 64-bit Python 3.x version.
-Launch the Anaconda shell from the Start menu and navigate to the posterization directory.
+Launch the Anaconda shell from the Start menu and navigate to this directory.
 Then:

     conda env create -f environment.yml
-    conda activate sparse_edit
+    conda activate colorfulcurves

+To update an already created environment if the `environment.yml` file changes, first activate and then run `conda env update --file environment.yml --prune`.

+### Pip

+(Optional) Create a virtual environment:

+    python3 -m venv .venv
+    source .venv/bin/activate

+Install dependencies:

+    pip install -r requirements.txt

+(untested) If you want to install the exact version of the dependencies we used, run: `pip install -r requirements.frozen.txt`

+### (Optional) Compile Cython

+After setting up the environment, you can compile the Cython file with `cythonize -i func/aux/GteDistPointTriangle.pyx`.
+If you don't, it will happen automatically when you launch the GUI.

 ## Usage

 Launch the GUI:

-    python GUI.py
+    python3 GUI.py

-Note: The time complexity of our algorithm is **independent** to image size; however, the GUI will crop your image if its width is larger than certain size to fit itself properly to the screen.
-Our GUI is not implemented in a way that it can dynamically shrink or enlarge your image when changing window size.
+Note: The time complexity of our algorithm is **independent** of image size; however, the GUI will resize your image if its width is larger than a certain size to fit itself properly onscreen.
+A better implementation would operate on the full size image and just show a downsampled version.

 ## License